Skip to main content

 San Diego Humane Society offers training classes and resources to address a variety of needs for companion animals.

 Our training philosophy is based on the behavioral science concepts of positive reinforcement.
-Training your pet using these concepts will not only help them learn new behaviors more quickly, it will also strengthen the bond you share.
+Training your pet using these concepts will not only help them learn new behaviors more quickly, but it will also strengthen the bond you share.

-Our website includes a current schedule of training classes or call 619-279-5961.
+Please visit our website for a current schedule of training classes or call 619-279-5961.

-View Training Classes Gift a Training Class
+Our Programs and Services View Training Classes Educational Resources Gift a Training Class

 • Was this article helpful?